ranjith069/Food-ordering-website/README.md

-# Food ordering website
+# Food orderin
- it's a fullstack website
+Its a food ordering website built using MERN Stack.